Reference: Postulate Mechanics

 DICHOTOMY

-It is observed that all other dichotomies, such as, “Creator-created,” “Cause-effect,” “Spiritual-physical” are included in the dichotomy “Unknowable-knowable” in the sense that both aspects of the former dichotomies are knowable.
+It is observed that all dichotomies, such as, “Creator-created,” “Cause-effect,” “Spiritual-physical” are secondary to the dichotomy “Unknowable-knowable” in the sense that both aspects of those dichotomies are knowable.
 The concept of Unknowable is found exclusively in the Vedic religions.
-[The Laws]
+[Introduction]

 DIMENSION